Plandome, New York: Village government

-As of January 2025, the Mayor of Plandome is John "Jake" Kurkjian, the Deputy Mayor is Don Richardson, and the Trustees are Dr. Robert Broderick, James Corcoran, Esq., Don Richardson, and Damien Quinn.
+As of March 2026, the Mayor of Plandome is John "Jake" Kurkjian, the Deputy Mayor is Damien Quinn, and the Village Trustees are Dr. Robert Broderick, James Corcoran, Esq., Rich Dunphy, and Damien Quinn.

 Representation in higher government

 Town representation

-Plandome is located in the Town of North Hempstead's 5th council district, which as of January 2025 is represented on the North Hempstead Town Council by David A. Adhami (R-Great Neck).
+Plandome is located in the Town of North Hempstead's 5th council district, which as of March 2026 is represented on the North Hempstead Town Council by Yaron Levy (R-Harbor Hills).

 Nassau County representation

-Plandome is located in Nassau County's 10th Legislative district, which as of January 2025 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R-Great Neck).
+Plandome is located in Nassau County's 10th Legislative district, which as of March 2026 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R-Great Neck).

 New York State representation

 New York State Assembly

-Plandome is located within New York's 16th State Assembly district, which as of January 2025 is represented by Daniel J. Norber (R–Great Neck).
+Plandome is located within New York's 16th State Assembly district, which as of March 2026 is represented by Daniel J. Norber (R–Great Neck).

 New York State Senate

-Plandome is located in the New York State Senate's 7th State Senate district, which as of January 2025 is represented by Jack M. Martins (R–Old Westbury).
+Plandome is located in the New York State Senate's 7th State Senate district, which as of March 2026 is represented by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

-Plandome is located in New York's 3rd congressional district, which as of January 2025 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).
+Plandome is located in New York's 3rd congressional district, which as of March 2026 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).

 United States Senate

-Like the rest of New York, Plandome is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).
+Like the rest of New York, Plandome is represented in the United States Senate by Charles E. Schumer (D) and Kirsten E. Gillibrand (D).